 Hacking into private corporations allow cybercriminals to steal company data, consumer data and even compromise their identities.
 Recent examples include the Equifax data breach whos reach hasn’t even completely felt yet.
 Yahoo’s ongoing story has now encompassed the entirety of its user base, and WannaCry reminded the world that even the most advanced operating systems are not safe from phishing and ransomware.

 With a VPN, all traffic between your device and the end location that you are connecting to gets encrypted with bank-level security.
 It means that all your data and passwords remain private and out of reach for hackers.
-Our recommendation to individuals and businesses no matter their size is to always use a VPN.
+Our recommendation to individuals and businesses no matter their size is to always use a Business VPN.

 Antiviruses are not Enough